 We also seek to incorporate the principles of diversity, equity, and inclusion (DEI) within the Master of Public Administration curriculum for the benefit of our students, faculty, and staff.

-The program’s 2021 Strategic Plan identified several goals related to DEI, including the recruitment of a faculty member with expertise in this area.
+In 2021, the School of Government created a strategic plan which identified several goals related to DEI.
 Together with the School of Government and The Graduate School, the program is committed to continuous improvement in creating and strengthening a culture of belonging while recognizing the individual strengths of every person in our MPA community.

 Diversity of race, ethnicity, background, and experience among MPA classmates enriches the academic environment of the program and the personal development of each student.
 Nearly 25% of our current students identify as coming from an underrepresented ethnic group.